roedelk/SEBC/storage/hdfs_testing.md

 <div style="page-break-after: always;"></div>

 ## <center> <a name="hdfs_smoke_testing"/> HDFS Smoke Testing
+KR: Always with an idea of the outcome, otherwise useless.
 * Following software installation, test hardware and network for failure
 * [The terasort suite](http://www.michael-noll.com/blog/2011/04/09/smoke-testing-and-stress-testing-an-hadoop-cluster-with-terasort-testdfsio-nnbench-mrbench/#terasort-benchmark-suite) is ideal for this: easy to apply and simple to monitor.
     * Some people recommend [TestDFSIO, nnbench, mrbench](http://www.michael-noll.com/blog/2011/04/09/smoke-testing-and-stress-testing-an-hadoop-cluster-with-terasort-testdfsio-nnbench-mrbench/#testdfsio) -- you have choices.